MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

 ---
-title: Configure workload with Azure App Configuration in Azure Kubernetes Service
+title: Build ConfigMap by Azure App Configuration extension to configure workload in Azure Kubernetes Service (AKS)
 description: Learn how to configure the workload in Azure Kubernetes Service (AKS) with Azure App Configuration.
 author: RichardChen820
 ms.author: junbchen